adambard/learnxinyminutes-docs/haxe.html.markdown

         // there is also a "ternary" if:
         (j == 10) ?  trace("equals 10") : trace("not equals 10");

+        /*
+           Finally, there is another form of control structures that operates at compile time:  conditional compilation.
+         */
+#if neko
+        trace('hello from neko');
+#elseif js
+        trace('hello from js');
+#else
+        trace('hello from another platform!');
+#end
+        /*
+           The compiled code will change depending on the platform target.
+           Since we're compiling for neko (-x or -neko), we only get the neko greeting.
+         */

         trace("Looping and Iteration");

         // while loop